geogardenclub/geogardenclub.github.io/docs/user-guide/sharing.md

 ## Update Share Post

-If you want to change the details of your Share Post, click on the "three dot" menu associated with it to bring up a menu containing "Edit Share Post", "Set Share Post to Completed", and "Delete Share Post":
+If you want to change the details of your Share Post, tap the "three dot" menu associated with it to bring up a menu containing "Edit Share Post", "Set Share Post to Completed", and "Delete Share Post":

 <img width="300" src="/img/user-guide/share-post-menu.png"/>